 Employee::find(1)->transactions;

-So this is the primary use of One To Many relationships.
+So this is the primary use of One-To-Many relationships.

 Step 4: Inverse of Relationship.

-Similarly, we can define the function in the Transaction.php model.
+We can define the function in the Transaction.php model.

 <?php namespace App; use Illuminate\Database\Eloquent\Model; class Transaction extends Model { public function employee() { return $this->belongsTo('App\Employee'); } }